Avengers Endgame - is it BAD?

 Before I delve further, be warned that spoilers lie ahead.

-Most people are familiar with the story: in Infinity War, Thanos emerges victorious, eradicating half the universe.
-The remaining heroes locate him to retrieve the stones, but they are destroyed.
-Consequently, Thor lands the killing blow.
 Fast forward five years, Antman exits the quantum realm, and with the help of Tony Stark, they invent time travel, retrieve the infinity stones, and reinstate the vanished half of the universe, all while unaware that 2014 Thanos has followed them.

 The film's length is its Achilles heel, and I found myself losing interest during the middle.
 The tonal shifts add to the unevenness of the movie.

 The first act commences with intimate scenes between Stark and Nebula, which, unfortunately, are never revisited in the rest of the movie.
 The tone is sombre after the 'five years later' mark, portraying a world in mourning.
-The scenes of Antman walking through deserted streets, his panic when looking for his daughter, and the subsequent relief upon finding her alive are poignant.
+The scenes of Antman walking through deserted streets, his panic when looking for his daughter, and the subsequent relief upon finding her alive are particularly poignant.

 However, the subsequent scenes featuring Captain America felt unnecessary and verbose.
 It seemed to serve just one purpose, though it did feature Jim Starlin, the creator of Thanos, and subtly hinted at Captain America's inability to move on.